-In today’s post, we will have a look at HostGator that allows you to migrate your WordPress blog for free to their hosting service.
+In today’s post, we will have a look at HostGator which allows you to migrate your WordPress blog for free to their hosting service.

 , however, here are some of the facts you should consider where Hostgator’s free web-hosting migration is concerned: